East of England Aggregates Working Party (EEAWP)

 Annual Monitoring Reports

-The reports, once approved by the working party, are then submitted to the Department of Communities and Local Government which places them on its website so they are publically available.
+The reports, once approved by the working party, are then submitted to the Ministry of Housing, Communities and Local Government which places them on its website so they are publicly available.
 However, it has become clear recently that there can be some delay in uploading these documents and therefore, in the interests of public availability, we've decided to also publish the reports.